 A Pulmonary specialist, on the other hand, is the healthcare provider to see when it comes to lung problems, including asthma, COPD and bronchitis.

 Why Choose Jefferson

-If you’re not sure you or your child’s sneezing, itching, runny nose, coughing or watery eyes are due to an allergic reaction or another illness, Jefferson can help.
-Our board-certified specialists in allergy, immunology and asthma can conduct diagnostic tests to determine if the problem is allergies, or allergies plus another medical condition, or if your symptoms are caused by another disease.
+No matter what your allergy, Jefferson Health can help.
+Our board-certified specialists in allergy, pulmonology, otolaryngology, immunology and asthma can conduct diagnostic tests to determine if the problem is simply allergies, or allergies plus another medical condition or disease.
 Our team of experts will recommend a treatment plan designed to help alleviate the symptoms and manage the condition, based on their years of experience and latest clinical research.

 Make an Appointment

 Call 1-800-JEFF-NOW (1-800-533-3669) and speak with a representative who will assist you in making an appointment with one of our specialists or request an appointment online.